OpenZeppelin/openzeppelin-contracts/GUIDELINES.md

 * All state variables should be private.

+  Changes to state should be accompanied by events, and in some cases it is not correct to arbitrarly set state.
+Encapsulating variables as private and only allowing modification via setters enables us to ensure that events and other rules are followed reliably and prevents this kind of user error.

 * Internal or private state variables or functions should have an underscore prefix.

   ```